2020 in public domain

 When a work's copyright expires, it enters the public domain.
-The following is a list of works that entered the public domain in 2020.
+The following is a list of creators whose works entered the public domain in 2020.
 Since laws vary globally, the copyright status of some works is not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1987), a work enters the public domain in Europe at the end of the calendar year following 70 years after the creator's death, if it was published during the creator's lifetime.
 Russia has a 4-year extension to Life+ 70 (in essence Life+74) for authors who worked during World War II in the Soviet Union.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2020.